Director, Governance and Legal Services

 (x) the support services provided by the QUT Student Guild to assist a student in responding to allegations.

 The chair of the misconduct committee must ensure that an allegation notice in this form is sent to the student.
-Copies of all documents or written evidence to be taken into consideration by the misconduct committee should be provided to the student at the same time as the allegation notice is sent.
+Copies of all documents or written evidence to be taken into consideration by the misconduct committee should be provided to the student at the same time as the allegation notice is sent or as soon as they are received by the Committee.

 (b) Time for meeting